gkdivya/EVA/13_ViT/ViT_Code/README.md

 - first is the positional embedding (0,1,2,...).
 To make patches position-aware, learnable 'position embedding' vectors are added and
 - second is the learnable class token.

-Just looking at the code, we first concatenate (prepend) the class tokens to the patch embedding vectors as the 0th vector and then 197 (1 + 14 x 14) learnable position embedding vectors are added to the patch embedding vectors, this is then fed to the transformer encoder.
+Just looking at the code, we first concatenate (prepend) the class tokens to the patch embedding vectors as the 0th vector and then 197 (1 + 14 x 14) learnable position embedding vectors are added to the patch embedding vectors, this combined embedding is then fed to the transformer encoder.

+                    PatchEmbedding (768x196) + CLS_TOKEN (768X1) → Intermediate_Value (768x197)
+                    Positional Embedding (768x197) + Intermediate_Value (768x197) → Combined Embedding (768x197)

+[CLS] token is a vector of size 1x768, and nn.Parameter makes it a learnable parameter.
 The position embedding vectors learn distance within the image thus neighboring ones have high similarity.

     class ViTEmbeddings(nn.Module):
         """